kmadjei/django_studybuddy/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+### Bugs Encountered

+- Typos in functions and URL routes
+    - dealt with these situation during the code along session by evaluating the error report provided by the Django server
+    - investigated the source of the errors reported by django and corrected spelling typos

 ## Deployment